-For thousands of years humans have known that honey is a miracle food from nature.
+For thousands of years, humans have known that honey is a miracle food from nature.
 It only takes a quick search on the internet to find literally hundreds of health benefits and incredible recovery stories attributed to honey.
-Honey has anti-bacterial, anti-fungal, and anti-viral properties.
+Honey has antibacterial, antifungal, and antiviral properties.
 Honey soothes coughs and boosts immune response.
 Honey has been shown to neutralize free-radicals and improve athletic performance.

 Can the way we process honey effect its potency or its beneficial range?
 Is there a difference between raw honey and commercially processed honey?
-Below you will find an exploration of honey processing techniques and their affects on the final product.
+Below you will find an exploration of honey processing techniques and their effects on the final product.
 Do you know how your favorite honey is processed?

 Basic Forms of Honey Processing

-Filtering - Filtering is a process that removes large, non-honey items from raw honey.
+Filtering – Filtering is a process that removes large, non-honey items from raw honey.
 Such items may include dirt, splinters from the hive boxes, or bee parts (legs and wings).
-Although some honey purists may not mind the presence of these items, generally speaking most folks like their honey without wings.
+Although some honey purists may not mind the presence of these items, generally speaking, most folks like their honey without wings.
 Filter gauge in this process is large enough for honey ingredients like propolis, pollen, beeswax particles and enzyme molecules to pass freely and unadulterated.
 The honey product after filtering would still be considered “raw honey.”

-Micro-filtration - Mico-filtration is basically the same as filtration.
+Micro-filtration – Mico-filtration is basically the same as filtration.
 The only difference is the gauge of the filter.
 The gauge of the micro-filter will determine the constituencies of the honey product.
 For example, the size of flower and tree pollens can range from 10 microns to 1,000 microns.
-So if a honey processor were to use a 100 micron filter, many pollen granules would not pass in to the final honey product.
+So if a honey processor were to use a 100-micron filter, many pollen granules would not pass into the final honey product.
 Enzymes, on the other hand, are much smaller than most pollens, although they are considered to be large bio-molecules.
 Enzymes in honey can be anywhere between 0.01 microns and 20 microns in diameter.
 Typical honey micro-filtration will allow nearly all enzymes to pass freely.

 Warming - Also known as low-temperature heating, warming is a processing technique designed to melt away honey crystals and lower the viscosity of the honey to allow it to flow more freely through bottling equipment.
 Crystallization is a natural property of all honey.
-High-glucose honeys will crystallize more quickly than low-glucose honeys.
+High-glucose honey varieties will crystallize more quickly than low-glucose honey varieties.
 Tupelo Honey and Sourwood Honey resist crystallization as a result of their relatively low glucose content.
 Warming honey to eliminate crystals will delay the natural process of crystallization.
 Warming also eliminates the possibility of crystals being left on bottling equipment, which can affect any honey that may subsequently come in contact with it.